Designing-Hope/designing-hope.github.io/content/framework.md

 <div class="definition">
 <div class="definition-inner">
 <div class="definition-copy">
-	<h1>Hopeful<br/> Design</h1>
-	<h4>A design framework that creates hope by practicing in an ecosystem, honoring that community with its solutions, and sharing in the responsibility of its outcomes.</h4>
+	<h1><span class="first-phrase">Hopeful Design</span> is a design framework that creates hope by practicing in an ecosystem, honoring that community with its solutions, and sharing in the responsibility of its outcomes.</h1>
 </div>
 </div>
 </div>